jadenyue/NBA_Surrender_Analysis/README.md

 | 5 to 7 | 3,815 | 0.8% |
 | 7 and above | 13,855 | 0.0% |

-A required comeback rate of 1 to 1.5 is a coin flip, where as when the required comback rate passes five, the comeback becomes substantially rarer.
+A required comeback rate of 1 to 1.5 is a coin flip, whereas when the required comback rate exceeds 5, the comeback becomes substantially rarer.

-## Do coaches actually differ?
+## Do coaches differ in their tendency to surrender?

 Across 139 coaches with at least 60 trailing games, covering 42,278 team-games, at least one team surrenders in 11.1% of them.

-The obvious test is to compare each coach against that 11.1%.
-But coaches worked in different decades and with different rosters, and both of those change how often a team ends up conceding.
-A coach in 2025 on a terrible team is going to concede more than one in 1999 on a good team, even if the two men think about the decision identically.
-Comparing both to a single league average would score that difference as coaching.
+The initial idea would be to test and compare each coach against that 11.1%.
+But coaches worked in different decades and with different rosters, and both of those affect how often a team ends up conceding.
+Brian Keefe coaching the 17 win Wizards in 2025-26 is going to concede more than Steve Kerr coaching the 73 win Warriors in 2016-17, just because Keefe would be in more situations where surrender would be considered, even if the two men actually think about the decision identically.
+Comparing both to this single league average would measure that difference as coaching.

-So the fairer question is not whether a coach differs from the league.
+So the fairer measure is not whether a coach's surrender tendancy differs from the league.
 It is whether he differs from what his own circumstances predict.

 ### Building each coach's expectation

 To get that, we fit a model that predicts the chance of conceding using only the season and the team's SRS:

+Note: SRS Simple Rating System is the team strength measurement developed by Basketball Reference.
+It looks at margin of victory/loss adjusted for opponent strength.
+The highest SRS of a team was the 1970-71 Bucks with 11.92.

 ```
 logit P(concede) = intercept + season dummies + b x team SRS